ptkz/parking_detection/README.md

 ```
 conda env create -f environment.yml
 ```
-If the environment is installed properly, run the app with
+If the environment is installed properly, activate it and run the app with

 ```
 python app.py